virtualparadox/BBMap/docs/readme.txt

 out2=<>			If you set out2, outu2, outm2, or outb2, the second read in each pair will go to this file.
 Not currently allowed for SAM format, but OK for others (such as fasta, fastq, bread). overwrite=<f>		Or "ow".
 Overwrite output file if it exists, instead of aborting. append=<f>		Or "app".
 Append to output file if it exists, instead of aborting. ambiguous=<best>	Or "ambig".
 Sets how to handle ambiguous reads.  "first" or "best" uses the first encountered best site (fastest).  "all" returns all best sites.  "random" selects a random site from all of the best sites (does not yet work with paired-ends).  "toss" discards all sites and considers the read unmapped (same as discardambiguous=true).
-Note that for all options (aside from toss) ambiguous reads in SAM format will have the extra field "XT:A:R" while unambiguous reads will have "XT:A:U". ambiguous2=<best>		Or "ambig2".
+Note that for all options (aside from toss) ambiguous reads in SAM format will have the extra field "XT:A:R" while unambiguous reads will have "XT:A:U". ambiguous2=<best>	(for BBSplit only) Or "ambig2".
 Only for splitter mode.
 Ambiguous2 strictly refers to any read that maps to more than one reference set, regardless of whether it has multiple mappings within a reference set.
 This may be set to "best" (aka "first"), in which case the read will be written only to the first reference to which it has a best mapping; "all", in which case a read will be written to outputs for all references to which it maps; "toss", in which case it will be considered unmapped; or "split", in which case it will be written to a special output file with the prefix "AMBIGUOUS_" (one per reference). outputunmapped=<t>	Outputs unmapped reads to primary output stream (otherwise they are dropped). outputblacklisted=<t>	Outputs blacklisted reads to primary output stream (otherwise they are dropped). ordered=<f>		Set to true if you want reads to be output in the same order they were input.
 This takes more memory, and can be slower, due to buffering in multithreaded execution.
 Not needed for singlethreaded execution.